Jay2645/Unreal-Polygonal-Map-Gen/README.md

 There is a class provided, `UPolygonalMapHeightmap`, which can create a heightmap from a `UPolygonMap`.
 If you are using the default implementation of `AIslandMapGenerator`, this will be done for you and you can access the heightmap after map generation is complete with `AIslandMapGenerator::GetHeightmap()`.

-The `UPolygonalMapHeightmap` class provides a couple helper classes -- `GetMapData()`, which provides a raw array of FMapData objects with size `FIslandData::Size` x `FIslandData::Size`, or `GetMapPoint()`, which takes in an integer X and Y value and safely outputs the FMapData object corresponding to that location.
+The `UPolygonalMapHeightmap` class provides a couple helper classes:

+* `GetMapData()`, provides a raw array of FMapData objects with size `FIslandData::Size` by `FIslandData::Size`

+* `GetMapPoint()`, takes in an integer X and Y value and safely outputs the FMapData object corresponding to that location.
 If that location is outside of the heightmap, it will output a "blank" FMapData object.

 This array of FMapData objects can be turned into a 2D grayscale image by the user (using `FMapData::Elevation` to create the color value), or it can be used to create data points in a 3D voxel implementation.